Our history of the BBC trade test transmission concludes.

 Test Card G was regularly referred to by BBC announcers as ‘the colour test card’.

 In the examples shown here, the one featuring the lighter-weighted font for the ‘BBC 2’ text is thought to have originated in Birmingham.
-The network version is believed to have used a similar font weight – the only perceptible difference between the London and Midlands versions of the test card was that the black vertical reflection test line near the top of the circle was slightly further to the right on the network version (as demonstrated in the late-1970s image of the network BBC One version of Test Card G).
+The network and Wales versions are believed to have used a similar font weight – the only perceptible difference between the London and Birmingham/Wales versions of the test card was that the black vertical reflection test line near the top of the circle was slightly further to the right on the network version (as demonstrated in the late-1970s image of the network BBC One version of Test Card G).

 One of the images shown above shows Test Card G minus the familiar vertical, coloured bars either side of the circle.
 The test card hardware included controls to allow this element – and part of the centre cross – to be switched on/off.
 We’ve also been told that when the equipment overheated, some of the on-screen elements would disappear.